Notes / Build logs

 Problem

-The homepage was not giving recruiters a fast enough read on Zac's role, strongest projects, resume path, and technical evidence.
+The homepage needed a faster read on role, projects, resume path, and evidence.

 What changed

-Reworked the HTML/CSS/JavaScript homepage around selected work, resume/contact CTAs, stronger project cards, social preview metadata, canonical URLs, and shorter paths to case studies.
+Reworked the homepage around selected work, CTAs, project cards, metadata, canonical URLs, and case-study paths.

 Technical takeaway

-A GitHub Pages portfolio still needs product-level information architecture: obvious primary actions, stable metadata, indexable project pages, keyboard-friendly links, and no broken recruiter paths.
+A portfolio still needs clear actions, stable metadata, indexable pages, keyboard-friendly links, and working paths.

 MovieBot